microsoft/vscode-docs/docs/copilot/copilot-extensibility-overview.md

 You can extend the capabilities of Copilot in VS Code in various ways.
 For example, you could use them for:

-- Docs querying: A chat participant could allow Copilot Chat to query a third-party documentation service to find information about a specific topic.
+- Docs querying: A chat participant could allow Copilot Chat to use Retrieval-Augmented Generation (RAG) to query a third-party documentation service and generate responses based on the retrieved information.
 - AI-assisted coding: Use the Copilot LLM to provide editor annotations to provide coding suggestions.
 - AI-powered reviews: Use the Copilot LLM to review your code for security vulnerabilities or performance improvements.
 - Data retrieval: A chat participant could allow Copilot Chat to query a database or third-party data service to retrieve information about a specific topic.
+- Enterprise coding assistant: a chat participant that is grounded in the data of your enterprise and that is aware of the specific coding guidelines your company follows.
+- Enhance extensions: Use the Language Model API to add AI-powered features to your existing VS Code extensions.

 ## Get started with Copilot extensibility in VS Code